Insurance is Complicated. Let us Take Some of the Mystery Out.

 As our partners, you deserve the chance to learn how your medical professional liability insurance works – from choosing your coverage to calculating a dividend.
 We’re here to help you learn and help you make some of the most important decisions to protect your medical career.

-Please contact your agent or the LAMMICO Marketing Department at 504.831.3756 or 800.452.2120 if you would like a premium quote or if you have questions about your current coverage.
+Please contact your agent or the LAMMICO Business Development and Sales Department at 504.831.3756 or 800.452.2120 if you would like a premium quote or if you have questions about your current coverage.

 How to Buy the Right Kind of Insurance